-The CSNI workshop on Testing PSHA Results and Benefit of Bayesian Techniques for Seismic Hazard Assessment will be held from 4-6 February 2015 in Pavia, Italy, hosted by EUCENTRE and coordinated by OECD/NEA and IAEA.
-This first announcement is to inform you of this event and call for papers to be submitted for presentation at the workshop.
+The CSNI workshop on Testing PSHA Results and Benefit of Bayesian Techniques for Seismic Hazard Assessment will be held from 4-6 February 2015 in Pavia, Italy, hosted by EUCENTRE and IUSS and coordinated by OECD/NEA, IAEA and EDF.
+This second announcement is to provide information on the technical content of the workshop.

 The objective of this workshop is to foster exchanges between geologists, seismologists, statisticians and engineers so as to share experiences in progress related to developments in testing the methodologies of probabilistic seismic hazard analyses (PSHA) and the benefits of Bayesian techniques applied to seismic hazards.
 The goal is to address the current status of the regulatory arena, identifying and recommending good practices for member countries and exploring future research and development (R&D) to be developed on this topic.